Note: The Database Connection configuration section is available only for dbt transformation with remote warehouse.

 This is a specific configuration needed for the Keboola dbt component.
 Define which tables will be imported within storage.
 This configuration uses a standard output mapping UI element with configuration options, such as incremental or full load, filters, etc.

 To verify that your credentials and project setup are correct, you can run a debug job.
-This is the same as running dbt debug
+This is the same as running dbt debug from the command prompt.

-The Run Debug button will create a separate job with standard logging, exposing the results of the dbt debug command:
+The Run debug button will create a separate job with standard logging, exposing the results of the dbt debug command:

 When you manually run a dbt transformation, a new job is triggered with standard logging and stores information such as: